BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-2/solvency-II-files/step-2-solvency II - level 2.pdf.md

 --- Page 11 ---

-17.1.2015 EN Official Journal of the European Union L 12/11

 (65) The counterparty default risk module of the standard formula should reflect the economic effect of collateral arrangements in case of default of the counterparty.
 In particular, it should be considered whether the full